evkx/evkx.github.io/content/models/kia/ev6/EV6_GT/_index.md

 ---
 title: Kia EV6 GT
 linktitle: "EV6 GT"
 description: "Kia EV6 GT is an all-electric coupe SUV with a WLTP range of up to 424 km (264 miles).
-EVKX.net have all the details. "
+EVKX.net has all the details. "
 weight: 10
 hidden: true
 shownavtabs: true